Our Expert Dallas DWI Lawyer Defends Driving While Intoxicated Allegations

 - Not having the normal use of mental or physical faculties due to the introduction of a substance into your body.

-What are the legal elements of DWI Offense in Texas?
+What are the legal elements of Driving While Intoxicated in Texas?

 Interestingly, the Texas Penal Code does not mention “driving” in its definition of a DWI.